HashimSaqib/neo-ledger-deploy/README.md

 ## Quick Installation Guide

+1. While it is not required, we recommend going through the detailed installation guide below before proceeding.
-1. Clone the repository or download the installation script
+2. Clone the repository or download the installation script
-2. Create a `setup.env` file with your configuration:
+3. Create a `setup.env` file with your configuration:
    ```bash
    # NeoLedger Configuration
    FRONTEND_URL=neoledger.example.com